Werner Camano Review

 Our Analysis and Test Results

-Werner has a history of making well designed high-quality kayak paddles, and the Camano lives up to their prestigious family name.
+Werner has a history of making well-designed, high-quality kayak paddles, and the Camano lives up to its prestigious family name.
 This paddle was a high performer in most tested metrics.

 The Camano placed just behind the top performers in this category.
 The fiberglass laminate blades are responsive, delivering no noticeable flutter when put under duress.
 This can be attributed to the rigidity of the materials, as well as the dihedral blade design, delivering Werner's signature high-quality paddle experience.

 It is no surprise that it tied for ease of adjustment with the Skagit and Kalliste, which uses the same Werner Smart View adjustable system.
 The Smart-view portal makes it easy to identify and select the correct blade angle to suit your kayaking needs.
 This system does benefit from basic maintenance or the help of a second pair of hands.